 Melissa has been an educator at the secondary level for over 20 years.
 She serves on the NLC board because she believes deeply in programs that connect students to learning, to their community and to their world.
 As one of the first participants in the “Empowering Educators” program, Melissa learned about the power of social-emotional learning, for educators and for students, and saw relational trust built at both levels, when students were invited in to train the educators.
 It has been her joy to watch students be empowered and flourish in the programs provided by NLC for nearly a decade.
 Her dreams for NLC include future programs in the performing arts, to further empower and connect students.

-Ellen Concepcion – President
+Ellen Concepcion – Executive Director

-Ellen is the co-founder and Director of New Leaf Collaborative and oversees the Community Science Workshop Program, she also teaches 7th & 8th grade science at Mare Island Technology Academy.
+Ellen is the co-founder and Executive Director of New Leaf Collaborative and oversees the Community Science Workshop Program, she also teaches 7th & 8th grade science at Mare Island Technology Academy.
 Through New Leaf Collaborative’s programs, Ellen hopes to inspire youth to learn, act and think creatively, confidently and responsibly and to introduce them to career options that lead to sustainable prosperity.

 Corinne has been teaching for 21 years in Japan and California.
 She believes that every student wants to succeed but may not know how.
 She sees her job as helping her students gain the strategies and skills that will help them become successful in class, in the community and in their future.
 Corinne co-founded the New Leaf Leadership Academy and Empowering Educators.